h2oai/h2o4gpu/README.md

 ## Plans and RoadMap

 Vision is to have a drop-in replacement for scikit-learn that has the full functionality of sklearn, but gradually modules or classes are replaced by GPU-enabled algorithms.
+The CPU side initially will be sklearn, but gradually some of those may be replaced by faster open-source codes like those in Intel DAAL.

 This vision is currently accomplished by using the open-source scikit-learn and xgboost and overriding scikit-learn calls with our own GPU versions.